nezapajek/project-tobamo/analysis/readme.md

 ## Overview

-The analysis pipeline is organized into 4 main components, each focused on a distinct part of the post-workflow analysis:
+The analysis pipeline is organized into 5 main components, each focused on a distinct part of the post-workflow analysis:

 ```
 analysis/
 ├── contigs_report/         # Contig inspection and filtering
 ├── model/                  # Machine learning pipeline
 ├── palmprint/              # Viral palmprint domain identification
 ├── clustering/             # Contig clustering for phylogenetic analysis
+├── phylogenetic_placement/ # Phylogenetic placement using EPA-ng
 ```

 ## Folder Structure